fivetran/fivetran_sdk/how-to-handle-history-mode-batch-files.md

-And record with Id = 2 is updated as:
+and record with Id = 2 is updated:

 Id(PK) |  COL2  | Timestamp  | Type
 --- | --- | --- | ---
 2 | 1000 | T4 | Updated

-And record with Id = 1 is again updated as
+And lastly, record with Id = 1 is again updated:

 Id(PK) |  COL1  | Timestamp  | Type
 --- | --- | --- | ---